Eastern Desert: Today

 The Eastern Desert is a popular site for tours, safaris and other expeditions.
-Mining also still occurs in the Desert.
+Mining still occurs in the Desert.

-In March 2025, archaeologists from the French Institute of Oriental Archaeology uncovered two sets of iron ankle shackles at the Ghozza gold mine in the Eastern Desert, dating to the 3rd century BCE during the Ptolemaic period.
+In March 2025, archaeologists from the French Institute of Oriental Archaeology uncovered two sets of iron ankle shackles at the Ghozza gold mine dating to the 3rd century BCE, during the Ptolemaic period.
 The discovery provides evidence of forced labor in ancient Egyptian gold mining operations, corroborating historical texts that mention the use of prisoners of war and criminals in such mines.